Travel Tips and Practical Information

 *Leave your passports at the hotel or apartment safe, carry only a copy.

-*Try not using your smart phone openly in the street, specially if it's a new iPhone, and don't leave it on the table when seating in a café outdoors.
+*Try not using your smart phone openly in the street, specially if it's a new iPhone, and don't leave your phone or laptop on the table when seating in a café outdoors.

 TOURISTS´POLICE STATION: